What Is Hodgkin Lymphoma?

 - a positron emission tomography (PET) scan, which can tell the difference between normal and abnormal cells

 Chemotherapy (chemo): This treatment uses medicines to kill cancer cells and stop their growth.

 Immunotherapy: Sometimes called biologic therapy, this treatment helps a person's immune system fight cancer.

 Stem cell transplant (bone marrow transplant): This treatment takes a patient's (or a donor's) cells from their bone marrow or blood and transplants them to the patient after chemo.

 Radiation therapy: This treatment uses high-energy X-rays to shrink tumors and prevent them from growing.
 Also called X-ray therapy.

 Clinical trials: These are ways to test new cancer treatments or compare them with existing treatments.
-These trials may include all the other types of therapy, and are often aimed at decreasing overall side effects.
+These are often aimed at decreasing overall side effects.

 What Are the Side Effects of Treatment of Hodgkin Lymphoma?

 Treatment for Hodgkin lymphoma destroys good cells along with bad ones.
 This can cause side effects.

 Intensive lymphoma treatment affects the bone marrow, causing anemia, easy bleeding, and increasing the risk for serious infections.